When a model / rule flags a transaction or action event, it generates an alert.

-If escalation is necessary, the alert and its data can be turned into a case.
+If escalation is necessary, the alert can be turned into a case.

 Unit21 will not create a new alert if there is already an OPEN alert for that entity.

-If there is already an open alert from a rule for a specific entity and new transactions are flagged for said entity by said rule, it will be added under the Hits tab in the existing alert.
+If there is already an open alert for entity A from rule B, any new transactions flagged for entity A by rule B will be added under the Hits tab in the existing alert.

 Alerts offer many possibilities for action, all of which can be managed from the Alerts pane of the Unit21 dashboard.

 The Alerts page is the first step in the workflow for an agent.
 Each day, an agent logs into the dashboard and receives a new set of alerts to investigate: